VinodSridharan/Credit-Karma-Clean-Transactions-Exporter/README.md

 - **Accuracy**: Variable depending on use case
 - **User Experience**: Basic extraction functionality
 - **Reliability**: Good for straightforward scenarios
+- **Access**: Manual date entry in the extension popup
 - **Features**: Manual date entry only, no presets

 **Note**: This is a reference implementation.
 For best results, use Innovative Mode (Scroll & Capture).

+---

+**Important**: All three methods are available in the same **TxVault** extension.
+Simply click different preset buttons or use manual date entry in the extension popup to access each method.

 ---